Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 ===
 = LLE Environment
 == Overview
 The Laser Learning Environment (LLE) is a 2D grid world with discrete times and multiple cooperative agents.
 The game is based on the original game of Oxen, where the goal of each agent is to reach an exit point while acquiring gems (bonus points).
 All agents are cooperating to reach they respective exit point while avoiding obstacles.
-The envirement is designed to be simple and esay to understand, while still being challenging enough to test the performance of MARL algorithms.
+The environment is designed to be simple and esay to understand, while still being challenging enough to test the performance of MARL algorithms.

 == Enviroment challenges
-The envirement is aimed at testing the performance of MARL algorithms tailored for decentralized cooperative scenarios and possess some challenges that are not pressent in other envirement such as StarCraft Multi-Agent Challenge or SMAC @samvelyan_starcraft_2019 or the Hanabi environment @bard_hanabi_2020.
-Instead this envirement is designed to take into account other cooperating factors such as the perfect coordination, interdependence and the zero incentive dynamics@molinghen_laser_2024.
+The environment is aimed at testing the performance of MARL algorithms tailored for decentralized cooperative scenarios and possess some challenges that are not pressent in other environment such as StarCraft Multi-Agent Challenge or SMAC @samvelyan_starcraft_2019 or the Hanabi environment @bard_hanabi_2020.
+Instead this environment is designed to take into account other cooperating factors such as the perfect coordination, interdependence and the zero incentive dynamics@molinghen_laser_2024.

 == multiagent Markov Decision Process
 The model of the environment is based on the multiagent Markov decision process (MMDPs)@boutilier_planning_nodate is a generalization of the Markov decision process (MDP) to multiple agents.
 The MMDP is a tuple $angle.l n, S, cal(A), cal(T), cal(R), s_0, s_f angle.r$